-Do you understand the difference between a copyright and trademark?
-Do you know how to make sure your logo designs don’t infringe on another company’s trademark?
-Attorney Matt Johnston and I talk all about trademarking.
-Find out how to make sure what you design doesn’t infringe on someone else’s trademark, what your client should consider before trademarking, the trademark process and more.
-(Most designers don’t bring this up to their clients.)
-You’ll get great tips for how trademarking can add value to your work and instill confidence in your client.
+Do you know the difference between a copyright and trademark or how to make sure your logo designs don’t infringe on another company’s trademark?
+Find out from Matt the Lawyer how to make sure your logo design doesn’t infringe on an existing trademark, what your client should consider before trademarking, the trademark process and more.

 Matt Johnston is an attorney in Frederick, Maryland, who works with creative professionals and small businesses on business formation, employment law, contracts, copyright and trademark law.
 Matt has been in private practice since 2007, and in solo practice since 2012.
 He serves on the AIGA Blue Ridge board and is a frequent speaker on a variety of topics related to small businesses.
 You can find him online at MattTheLawyer.com and Johnston-Legal.com.